Cluster System Requirements

 Distributed Inference

 NVIDIA Run:ai supports distributed inference (multi-node) deployments using the Leader Worker Set (LWS).
-To enable this capability, you must install the LWS Helm chartarrow-up-right on your cluster:
+To enable this capability, you must install the LWS Helm chartarrow-up-right in version 0.7.0 or higher on your cluster:

 Last updated